 Year One / Level 4:

-During this module you will explore the range of options and opportunities that this degree provides and will assist you in shaping the future direction of your studies.
+- Alternative Sustainable Teaching and Learning (40 credits): During this module you will explore the range of options and opportunities that this degree provides and will assist you in shaping the future direction of your studies.
 You will be guided by a range of specialist practitioners and professionals who will provide information and experiences linked to the options available to you next year.
 This will include bespoke input from the careers service, work placement and job shadowing opportunities that will allow you to refine your personal subject-specific focus and develop your reflective skills.
-You might choose to spend time working in an adult education centre, a youth club, a pupil referral unit, a crèche or any other setting where education is happening- the module aims to give you chance to find out about all the age groups, all the settings and all the contexts that you might want to work in when you graduate.
+You might choose to spend time working in an adult education centre, a youth club, a pupil referral unit, a crèche or any other setting where education is happening.
+The module aims to give you chance to find out about all the age groups, settings and contexts that you might want to work in when you graduate.

 Year Two / Level 5: